Larry Johnson (running back): Kansas City Chiefs

-2003-06
+2003–06

-Johnson was drafted in the first round with the 27th overall pick in the 2003 NFL Draft as insurance for the Kansas City Chiefs, who were unsure if Priest Holmes would be healthy or even sign a contract extension.
+Johnson was chosen in the first round with the 27th overall pick of the 2003 NFL draft as insurance for the Kansas City Chiefs, who were unsure if Priest Holmes would be healthy or even sign a contract extension.
 Johnson was drafted over the objection of head coach Dick Vermeil, who wanted to select a defensive player, and despite the lack of recent NFL success by Penn State running backs (Blair Thomas, Ki-Jana Carter, and Curtis Enis).
 Vermeil criticized Johnson for his casual approach toward preparation.
 The conflicts between Johnson and Vermeil grew, and in 2004 Vermeil said that Johnson needed to grow up and "take the diapers off."

 Johnson took great offense to this comment, and the public estrangement led to rumors that he would be traded.
 However, towards the end of the 2004 season, Johnson got an opportunity to start after injuries to Priest Holmes and Derrick Blaylock.

 Facing the same situation in 2005, with Blaylock gone and Holmes having gone down with a season-ending neck injury in early November, Johnson on November 20 against the Houston Texans ran for a Chiefs' record 211 rushing yards and two touchdowns.
 He led the league in rushing yards and touchdowns after the injury to Holmes.

 At the end of the 2005 regular season, Johnson had nine consecutive games with 100+ rushing yards, passing the 100-yard mark in every start for the Chiefs that season and earning a Pro Bowl berth.
 During the final game of the 2005 regular season, Johnson set a new franchise record of 1,750 rushing yards in one season, despite not starting in 7 games during the season.
 In addition Johnson caught 33 passes for 343 yards, averaging over 10 yards per reception.
 Johnson was named the 2005 MVP for the Chiefs.
-The Chiefs' record in 2005 was 10–6, but it did not make the playoffs in spite of a winning record.
+The Chiefs' record in 2005 was 10–6, but they did not make the playoffs in spite of a winning record.

 With injuries limiting Holmes during the previous two seasons, Johnson began the 2006 season as Kansas City's featured back.
 He rushed for 1,789 yards (second in the league) on 416 carries, an NFL record for most carries in a season.
 The Chiefs made an appearance in the playoffs with a 9–7 record, where Johnson ran for 32 yards on 13 carries against the Indianapolis Colts.
 At the conclusion of the season, Johnson was selected for his second Pro Bowl appearance.